hsigeman/findZX/README.md

 # XYZWfinder

-**A snakemake-based pipeline for identifying sex chromosomes using WGS paired-end data from males and females**
+**A snakemake-based pipeline for identifying sex chromosomes using whole-genome sequencing (WGS) paired-end data from males and females**

 Use this flowchart to find out if you should use XYZWfinder:
 <p align="center"><img width="50%" src="figures/readme_flowchart.jpg"></p>